sonotley/python-deployment-docs/docs/install.md

 - Creates a directory in a location of the user's choosing
 - Creates a virtual environment in an `env` subdirectory
+- Attempts to `pip install` the pinned dependencies into that environment from a `requirements.txt` file
-- Activates the virtual environment and pip installs my project from the wheel
+- Proceeds to `pip install` my project from the wheel (including dependencies if the previous step failed)
 - Copies readme and resources into the target directory
 - Makes a link to the script we declared in the `pyproject.toml` files (which by defaul is created several folders deep inside the virtual enviroment) at the top level of the new directory